sleepingkingstudios/cuprum-rails/README.md

 Initializing a collection requires the `:record_class` keyword, which should be a Class that inherits from `ActiveRecord::Base`.
 You can also specify some optional keywords:

-- The `:collection_name` parameter sets the name of the collection.
+- The `:name` parameter sets the name of the collection.
 It is used to create an envelope for query commands, such as the `FindMany`, `FindMatching` and `FindOne` commands.
 - The `:default_contract` parameter sets a default contract for validating collection entities.
 If no `:contract` keyword is passed to the `ValidateOne` command, it will use the default contract to validate the entity instead of the validation constraints defined for the model.
 - The `:member_name` parameter is used to create an envelope for singular query commands such as the `FindOne` command.
 If not given, the member name will be generated automatically as a singular form of the collection name.
 - The `:primary_key_name` parameter specifies the attribute that serves as the primary key for the collection entities.
 The default value is `:id`.